Kicked Out of Residency

 Most places will provide extra training and extra support.
 Still, if someone cannot understand concepts or provide safe patient care, the program will remove them.
 It is the toughest one to fix.
 If you have substance abuse problems or behavioral concerns, you can quickly remedy them.
 The American Medical Association provides resources for addressing clinical issues.

 However, you will demonstrate some intellectual capacity if you go through undergrad, medical school, and internship.
 But for whatever reason, some people just can’t cut it in residency.
 And then that’s one way of getting kicked out.

 The following way would be boundary violations.
 Starting relationships with patients is an obvious no-no. And every medical board in the country has rules against improper relationships between physicians and patients.

 Dishonesty is another way of being removed from a program.
 You may ask, what types of things can be dishonest?
-Saying that you have done shifts that you haven’t done, timing out.
+Saying that you have done shifts that you haven’t, timing out.
 Or saying that you worked a certain number of hours, but you’re either leaving early or coming late.

 Any cheating will be a problem for any resident.
 Dishonesty is another one that’s tough to rehabilitate.
 I had had clients I’d represented before, either the medical board or the board of osteopathic examiners, who had dishonesty in their background.
 The board was unwilling to issue the license because of that.